adambergman/typedoc-plugin-markdown-packages-outputstrategy/README.md

+This repository has been cloned from https://github.com/Gerrit0/typedoc-packages-example to provide an example of a bug in typedoc-plugin-markdown where `outputFileStrategy` for packages' typedoc.json configuration files is ignored.

 # TypeDoc Packages Example

 This monorepo provides an example of how TypeDoc's packages mode can be used to generate documentation